A central Maine home is being overrun by caterpillars

 “They’re falling in your food and everything else.
 The trees, the leaves and everything on my property are completely gone” Roy Butler said.

 This is the couples third go-around with this caterpillar problem that has left their trees nearly bare.
-The Butler’s claims to have spent around $6,000 taking down trees and tending to other damages.
+The Butler’s claim to have spent around $6,000 taking down trees and tending to other damages.

 Geri Butler noted that just a couple weeks ago the trees were green, but now they are mostly bare because of the ravenous larval insects.